 Battery Cleaning Brush

-Keeping battery cables clean is key to maintaining the best starting and charging performance.
+Keeping battery cables and terminals clean is key to maintaining the best starting and charging performance.
 Once you’ve cleaned the top of the battery, remove each battery cable (disconnect the negative cable first and install it last).
-Then use this combo-wire brush to clean the terminal posts and the inside of the battery cable clamps.
-Then reassemble the battery cables and spray them with battery terminal protectant spray to prevent corrosion.
+Then use a wire brush to clean the terminal posts and the inside of the battery cable clamps.

-Now that you know how to clean the corrosion off of a car battery by neutralizing the battery acid and wire-brushing the terminals and cables, spray all the connections with CRC Battery Terminal Protectant.
-The spray prevents future corrosion—ending the age-old question of why do car battery terminals corrode—and ensures the best electrical connection.
+Now that you know how to clean the corrosion off of a car battery by neutralizing the battery acid and wire-brushing the terminals and cables, for just a few dollars, use a battery terminal protector kit to ensure the best electrical connection.

 Battery Hold-Down Brackets

 A loose battery is a dead battery because vibration contributes to early battery failure.
 To prevent your car battery from shaking itself to death, replace broken and corroded battery base clamps and hold-down brackets.
 They’re inexpensive, easy to install and provide some added peace of mind.

 When installing a new battery, be sure to note in your vehicle maintenance records the month and year the new battery was installed so you'll know when it's due to be replaced.

 Battery Cables, Terminal Clamps, and a Side Terminal Wrench